Brian Kenny (British Army officer): Early life

 Brian Leslie Graham Kenny was born on 18 June 1934 at Louise Margaret Hospital in Aldershot, Hampshire.
-Brian Kenny was born to Royal Artillery officer, Brigadier James Wolfenden Kenny (1899–1978), and Aileen Anne Georgina Kenny (née Swan) (1903–1995).

-Kenny was educated at Canford School, a public school in Wimborne, Dorset from 1948 to 1952.
+He was born to Royal Artillery officer, Brigadier James Wolfenden Kenny (1899–1978), and Aileen Anne Georgina Kenny (née Swan) (1903–1995).
+Kenny was educated at Canford School, a public school in Wimborne, Dorset, from 1948 to 1952.

 Military career

-From 1952 to 1954, Kenny attended the Royal Military Academy Sandhurst, graduating with the sword of honour.
+Kenny attended the Royal Military Academy Sandhurst from 1952 to 1954, graduating with the sword of honour.
 Kenny was commissioned into the 4th Queen's Own Hussars in 1954.
-He rose to be General Officer Commanding (GOC) 1st Armoured Division in 1982; he took up an appointment as Director of Army Staff Duties at the Ministry of Defence in 1984 before becoming GOC 1st Corps in 1985 and then GOC of British Army of the Rhine in 1987.
+He rose to be General Officer Commanding (GOC) 1st Armoured Division in 1982.
+He took up an appointment as Director of Army Staff Duties at the Ministry of Defence in 1984 before becoming GOC 1st Corps in 1985 and then GOC of British Army of the Rhine in 1987.
 He was appointed Deputy Supreme Allied Commander Europe in 1990 and retired in 1993.
 He was also Colonel Commandant of the Royal Armoured Corps.

 Retirement and death

-Kenny retired from the British Army in 1993.

 Kenny was Governor of the Royal Hospital Chelsea from 1993 to 1999.
 He was King of Arms of the Order of the Bath from 1999 to 2009.

-Kenny died of complications associated with Alzheimer's disease at Lyle House care home in Putney, London on 19 June 2017, at the age of 83.
-Kenny was buried in Tarrant Gunville, Dorset.
+Kenny died of complications associated with Alzheimer's disease at Lyle House care home in Putney, London, on 19 June 2017, at the age of 83.
+He was buried in Tarrant Gunville, Dorset.
 He was survived by his wife, Diana, and their son, as well as four grandchildren.

 Personal life

-Kenny married Diana Catherine Jane Mathew at the parish church of Crewkerne, Somerset on 9 August 1958.
-They had two sons together, Timothy and Stephen.
+Kenny married Diana Catherine Jane Mathew at the parish church of Crewkerne, Somerset, on 9 August 1958.
+They had two sons, Timothy and Stephen.
 Kenny was fluent in French and German.